 A distinction should be made between transactions involving private companies and those involving listed companies.
-As in many other jurisdictions, corporate governance rules applicable to listed companies are more complex and cumbersome compared with those applicable to private companies.
+Corporate governance rules applicable to listed companies are more complex and cumbersome compared with those applicable to private companies.

 Listed companies must comply with several mandatory requirements in terms of corporate governance, transparency, compliance, disclosure and stock exchange regulations.
-The alternative stock market

-(BME Growth) is more flexible in terms of governance and compliance requirements, and it can be regarded as more attractive for companies that might not be large enough to be listed in the main stock market, as listed companies on the BME Growth operate within a simplified regulatory environment.
+The alternative stock market (BME Growth) is more flexible in terms of governance and compliance requirements, and it can be regarded as more attractive for companies that might not be large enough to be listed in the main stock market, as listed companies on the BME Growth operate within a simplified regulatory environment.